Are High-Yield Checking Accounts Worth It?

 • Have other accounts at the same financial institution, such as a savings account or investment account

-If you can’t meet your financial institution’s requirements, you likely won’t be able to earn a competitive interest rate or you might get hit with a fee that can outweigh the benefits of a high interest rate.
+If you can’t meet your financial institution’s requirements, you likely won’t be able to earn a competitive interest rate, or you might get hit with a fee that can outweigh the benefits of a high interest rate.

-Pros of High-Yield Checking Accounts
+Advantages of High-Yield Checking Accounts

 Deciding whether high-yield checking accounts are worth it means considering both the benefits and drawbacks of these accounts.
 Here’s a look at two key advantages.